 HIV stands for Human Immunodeficiency Virus.
 It is a virus that attacks the immune system, your body's natural way of defending itself.
 If you have HIV and do not receive treatment, the infection can lead to Acquired Immune Deficiency Syndrome (AIDS).

 Having HIV does not mean you have AIDS.
 Treatment for people living with HIV is very important.
 It helps slow down or stop the damage done to the immune system and helps stop the infection from being passed on to others.

 Every community in Philadelphia has been affected by HIV disease (see map below).
 The AIDS Activities Coordinating Office (AACO) funds a range of programs to prevent and treat HIV.
 AACO staff work hard to make sure that everyone has access to the services and information they need, especially in those communities most affected by the disease.

-The Centers for Disease Control (CDC) recommends all persons aged 13—64 get an HIV test from their doctor.
+The Centers for Disease Control (CDC) recommends all persons aged 13—64 get tested for HIV.

 Data and Research »